A Lesson to Learn: Eastman Kodak Company (KODK)

 KODK’s Market Performance

-After a stumble in the market that brought KODK to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -84.43% of loss for the given period.

-Volatility was left at 9.83%, however, over the last 30 days, the volatility rate increased by 6.30%, as shares surge +29.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.74% upper at present.
+Volatility was left at 9.66%, however, over the last 30 days, the volatility rate increased by 6.37%, as shares surge +31.67% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.63% lower at present.

 Insider Trading